Fast, secure, risk-free booking guaranteed.

 If your group has hikers under the age of 18, contact us prior to booking to make arrangements.

-A 30% deposit to secure your place is due upon booking.
+For this year’s dates, a 30% deposit to secure your place is due upon booking.
 The remaining amount is paid 3 months (90 days) prior to departure.
 Once the trip is confirmed by the guide, the cancellation policy stated below applies.

 To get to Reykjavík, most people fly into Keflavík Airport (KEF) about 45 minutes away.
 From there, you can rent a car or take a bus or taxi to the BSÍ Bus Terminal in Reykjavík.
 From there, you’ll head to your adventure.
 On the last day, the bus will take you back to the BSÍ Bus Terminal in Reykjavík.